ZaynabMohammed/Ansible_Tasks/task1/README.md

 # Task 1: Use ansible-builtinmodules to:
   1. Update cache.
   2. Install latest nginx
-  3. Copy index.html from controller to host 1
+  3. Copy index.html from controller to host 1 & host 2
   4. Restart nginxservice

 ## Steps